cloud179200/outbox-comsumer-producer-services/P3-8_DOCKER-SYSTEM-FINAL-STATUS.md

 ---

-**Status**: ✅ COMPLETE - Docker-based system operational and ready for production use.
+**Status**: ✅ COMPLETE - Optimized Docker-based system operational with 100% load test success rate and ready for production use.
+**Last Updated**: July 24, 2025
+**System Health**: All 16 containers operational with simplified configuration and organized architecture.